 Saganaki should be served and enjoyed immediately after it is cooked.
 We love to serve it with some freshly squeezed lemon juice and a bit of ouzo on the side.

-- 4 – 6 pieces Kefalotiri or kefalograviera, cut into 1/2 inch thick pieces, each about 4 inches long and 2 inches wide (approximately)
+- 4-6 pieces Kefalotiri or kefalograviera cut into 1/2 thick pieces, each about 4 inches long, and 2 inches wide (approx)

 - Find two bowls whose dimensions are larger than the pieces of cheese.
 In one, mix together the flour, sugar and breadcrumbs.
 Fill the second bowl with ice water.1 cup all purpose flour, 1 teaspoon sugar, 1 tbsp plain breadcrumbs

 - Pour enough olive oil into a frying pan so that it is 1/2 inch deep.
 Heat over medium heat.

 - Taking one piece of cheese at a time, dunk it into the ice water and then coat it with the flour mixture.
 Dunk back in water, then back in flour.
 Finally, dunk quickly in the water for the third and last time.